greyblake/nutype/WORKLOG.md

   * `is_number` / `is_finite` (aka not NaN, and not `Inifinity`)
   * This should allow to derive Eq and Ord
 * Consider extending errors to keep the invalid value?
+* Regex
+  * See https://github.com/CryptArchy/regex_generate to impl support with arbitrary

 ### Maybe
 * Add #[repr(transparent)]